-It was the largest rope works in the world by 1895.
-By 1913 the site covered 34 acres and the firm employed 3,600 workers.
+It was the largest rope works in the world by 1892, and the company employed a capital of £250,000.

-In 1919 over 3,500 workers were employed, as well as a staff of over 150 clerks.
+Over 3,500 workers were employed by 1919, as well as a staff of over 150 clerks.
 The company served over 100,000 customers.

-The company remained the largest ropemaker in the world in 1935, however it entered into decline following the end of the Second World War.
+Belfast Ropeworks entered into decline following the end of the Second World War.

 The company still operated the largest single rope factory in the world in 1957.
 The company employed 1,000 people in 1968.

 Belfast Ropeworks merged with other Belfast textiles firms including McCleery L’Amie to form a company with capital of £3.2 million in 1970.

 Belfast Ropeworks changed its name to McCleery L’Amie Group in 1972.